Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Oh, she always remembers the thing.

-you get to give us a fact, a quote, or a question, or a brag, or a suggestion,
+you get to give us a fact or quote or a question or a brag or a suggestion or really anything at all.

 Some people have started giving us recipes even and jokes.

-The first one this week comes from Justin McCain,
+The first one this week comes from Justin McCain.

-or as we like to call him, a Mr. Justin McCain.
+or as we like to call him,

-He plays a silly game.
+he plays a silly game.

-Down with management.
+down with management.

-Are we management?
+Are you management?

 I guess.